-Americans’ hunger for organic food rages on.
-Even though many thought the trend peaked back in 2006, its popularity continues to surge, outlasting faddier consumer food flings such as cupcakes and the South Beach Diet.
+Americans’ hunger for organic food and beverages persists.
+Even though many thought the trend peaked more than decade ago, its popularity continues to surge, outlasting consumer fads like the South Beach Diet.

-Despite the naysayers, organic food sales shattered another record last year.
-U.S. consumers bought a record $50.1 billion worth of organic food in 2019, a 4.6% jump over the year before, according to the latest numbers from the Organic Trade Association.
-That continues to outstrip overall food sales, which grew by 2.6% in 2019.
-Organic food sales make up about 5.8% of all the retail food sold in the United States.
+Despite the critics, organic product sales shattered another record – during a pandemic no less.
+U.S. consumers bought a record $61.9 billion worth of organic goods in 2020, a 12.4% jump over 2019, according to the latest numbers from the Organic Trade Association.
+Organic food made up the bulk of that growth, totaling $56.48 billion in sales.
+In 2020, organic food sales made up nearly 6% of all the retail food sold in the United States.

 When Congress passed the Organic Foods Production Act in 1990, which signed off on the Department of Agriculture’s National Organic Program, total organic sales in the United States had already reached $1 billion.

 But the association didn’t start tracking organic food sales until 1998.
 That year, which gave us Red Bull and Splenda, organic food sales totaled $3.4 billion.
 Since then, the market has exploded, with most of that growth taking place over the last decade.
-And while sales have leveled off over the past couple of years, organic food continues to gobble up market share.
+And while sales leveled off before the pandemic, organic food continues to gobble up market share.
 There’s a reason Amazon shelled out more than $13 billion for Whole Foods.

 Breakdown of Organic Food Sales

-Fruits and vegetables continue to lead the way in organic food sales, ringing up $18 billion in sales last year.
+Fresh produce lead the way in organic food sales, ringing up $18.2 billion in 2020 sales.

 Unlike many other food trends over the years, organic options are here to stay and represent the industry’s best growth and innovation opportunities.